airalab/robonomics-wiki/docs/connect-simple-cps.md

 > You can download the latest release from [here](https://github.com/airalab/aira/releases).

-Set up the COM port forwarding as described in [this lesson](#).
+Set up the COM port forwarding.
 You should forward your `/dev/ttyUSB0` or `/dev/ttyACM0` port (depending on the system) to `COM1`.
 In the client `/dev/ttyS0` will represent the board.
 After this launch the virtual machine.

 ## ROS